BekaDeb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 4-lastlines

 This script is a bash that displays the last 10 lines of /etc/passwd.
 By default the tail command displays the last 10 lines so no need for another flag.

+## 5-firstlines

+This script is a bash that displays the last 10 lines of /etc/passwd.
+Just like the previous task "lastlines" we just need to change the tail to head to show the first 10 lines.